Treating the symptoms of advanced ovarian cancer

 One type of targeted drug is called bevacizumab (Avastin).
 It works by stopping tumours from developing their own blood vessels, so the cancer can't grow.
 Doctors might use it alongside chemotherapy for some women with advanced ovarian cancer.

-Another type is called olaparib (Lynparza).
-It is a treatment for some types of ovarian cancer that have come back after treatment.
+Other types are niraparib (Zejula) and olaparib (Lynparza).
+They are treatments for some types of ovarian cancer that have come back after treatment.

 Occasionally doctors suggest radiotherapy for advanced ovarian cancer.
 Radiotherapy can shrink tumours and reduce symptoms.